steveblue/angular2-rollup/README.md

 ### How do I include third party libraries?

-The production build relies heavily on Closure Compiler, which provides excellent optimizations but unfortunately is not compatible with most third party libraries.
-Luckily, Closure Compiler can be configured to build referencing methods and variables found in external scripts.
+The production build relies heavily on Closure Compiler, which optimizes the bundle far better than other tools.
+Closure Compiler relies on annotations in JavaScript to optimize the bundle.
+Third party libraries are often not annotated.
+If a library package follows the Angular Package Format it will be closure annotated because when configured, the angular compiler will convert TypeScript annotations to closure annoations using a tool called [tsickle](https://github.com/angular/tsickle).
+Luckily for third party libraries that are not annotated, Closure Compiler can be configured to leave variables found in external scripts unmangled.
 Follow this step by step to figure out which method to use.

-- Does the library conform to Angular Package Spec 5.0?
+- Does the library conform to Angular Package Format?
-    YES: Will be bundled by `ngc`, inject the NgModule into your application, add to `closure.conf` and/or closure.lazy.conf
+    YES: Will be bundled by `ngc`, inject the NgModule into your application, add to `closure.conf`
     NO: See next question

 - Is the library written in ES2015?